-The Covid Lockdown unleashed a torrent of employment and skills related fraud, as criminals seize the opportunity to loot the new programmes , as they did to the Individual Learning Accounts after Y2K, at the same time as victimising job seekers and infiltrating those seeking to recruit new staff as they re-open for business.
-Hence the relaunch of SaferJobs on a much larger scale as Jobsaware.
+The Covid Lockdown unleashed a torrent of benefits, employment and skills related fraud, as criminals seize the opportunity to loot the new programmes , as they did the Individual Learning Accounts after Y2K, at the same time as victimising job seekers and infiltrating those seeking to recruit new staff to support recovery.
+Hence, for example, the relaunch of SaferJobs on a much larger scale as Jobsaware.

 There is an urgent need to make rapid use of the trusted partner programmes of the new Cyber Resilience Centres to help businesses of all sizes (and charities, schools, reputable training providers and others) to implement and check effective vetting, authorisation and access management processes, perhaps using digital identities that are worth more than the paper they are not printed on.
 There is similarly urgent need for those seeking cybersecurity talent to actively support their regional local Cyberchoices programmes, to retrieve those at risk of turning to dark side and turn a major problem into an opportunity.

 I hope readers will find this blog and also help the gaps until such time as the Cybersecurity Council or one of its members/partners can take over.